games-automata-play/games-automata-play.github.io/_posts/2019-03-27-learning_prob_automata_nnmf.md

 Does the restricted assumption for factorisation play a role here?
 I also suspect that the answer is no.

 Another line of inquiry is how much can the residual theorem be used for learning?
-It does yield algorithms for learning exactly as in [this post]({{ '/blog/angluin_learning' | prepend: site.baseurl }}), but there are examples where the anchor words $w$ have exponential length.
+It is not yet clear to me how to adapt the Angluin's style learning algorithm from [this post]({{ '/blog/angluin_learning' | prepend: site.baseurl }}).
+We know (thanks to Borja Balle and Joshua Moermans) that there are examples where the anchor words $w$ have exponential length.
-What can be done about this?
 Can we learn probabilistic residual automata using polynomially many membership and equivalence queries?